Always something to do for the holidays or rainy day?

 Buying a whole smartphone, with all that this entails, can be a bit too early at your child's age, especially for kids under 10.

-The PTHTECHUS smartwatch is a good alternative: a smartwatch for children designed to be able to receive or call you, WITHOUT all the baggage that comes with a mobile phone.
+The Mr Safe smartwatch is a good alternative: a smartwatch for children designed to be able to receive or call you, WITHOUT all the baggage that comes with a mobile phone.

-Available in blue or pink, the PTHTECHUS is sturdy, especially due to its simple design (on the outside).
+The Mr Safe is available in blue or pink and is sturdy, especially due to its simple design (on the outside).

 The silicone strap and housing is easy to clean.